 Obstructive sleep apnea, or OSA, is defined medically as a decrease in airflow due to recurring partial or complete obstruction of a person’s upper airway.
-The body reacts to this initially through responses like pronounced snoring.
+The body initially reacts to this through responses such as pronounced snoring.
 Ultimately, a person stops breathing for fairly brief periods of time.
-OSA occurs while a person is sleeping.
+OSA occurs during sleep, and there has been growing concern regarding its role in increased commercial truck accidents.

 OSA can have a significant impact on various aspects of a person’s life.
 Included on the list of life functions affected by OSA is a person’s ability to drive a commercial semi-truck safely.
 The profound fatigue associated with OSA impairs a person’s ability to operate a motor vehicle.